tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 When data plane only slice policy mode is used, routers may rely on a network state independent view of the topology to determine the best paths to reach destinations.
 In this case, the best path selection dictates the forwarding path of packets to the destination.
-The SS that is carried in each packet determines the specific S-PHB treatment along the selected path.
+The SS field carried in each packet determines the specific S-PHB treatment along the selected path.

-For example, Segment-Routing flexible algorithm may be deployed in a network to steer packets on the lowest cumulative delay.
-A slice policy may be used to enable the links along the least latency path in data plane only slice policy mode.
-Slice aggregate packets forwarded along the lowest delay path can carry the SS when forwarded along the least latency path.
-Transit nodes along the lowest delay path can inspect the SS and Diffserv CS to determine the S-PHB and the Diffserv class PHB to apply to packets before they are forwarded downstream.
+For example, the Segment-Routing Flexible Algorithm {{!I-D.ietf-lsr-flex-algo}}
+may be deployed in a network to steer packets on the IGP computed lowest cumulative delay path.
+A slice policy may be used to allow links along the least latency path to share its dataplane resources amongst multiple slice aggregates.
+In this case, the packets that are steered on a specific slice policy carry the SS field that enables routers (along with the Diffserv CS) to determine the S-PHB and enforce slice aggregate traffic streams.

-## Control Plane Only Slice Policy Mode
+## Control Plane Slice Policy Mode

 The physical network resources in the network can be logically partitioned by having a representation of network resources appear in a virtual topology.
 The